open-component-model/ocm/docs/reference/ocm_get_componentversions.md

 this option must always be specified to be able to follow component references.

-It the option <code>--scheme</code> is given, the given component descriptor is converted to given format for output.
+If the option <code>--scheme</code> is given, the component descriptor is converted to specified format for output.
 The following schema versions are supported:

   - <code>ocm.software/v3alpha1</code>: